aunsbjerg/robotdebug/README.md

 # Robot Framework Debug Listener

+## Introduction

+The purpose of this project is to create a simple-to-use and non-intrusive debug library for robot framework.
+The main points is:

+* Provide a simple REPL for breaking, stepping and resuming test execution
+* Provide a language debug server for code editors (primarily vscode)

 ## Notes

 The concept seems reasonable enough, even though there will be some overhead in the constant messages being passed between the listener and debug server.